Will Healthcare Costs Crack Your Nest Egg?

 Costs of Common Conditions Associated with Aging

-If you’re insured, a good portion of these treatment expenses will likely be covered.
-So the next step in planning for your future is to understand your coverage options.
+If you’re insured, many of these treatment expenses will likely be covered, so the next step in planning for your future is to understand your coverage options.

 Considering Your Healthcare Coverage Options